 Implement national policies for ICT waste management.

-Put more emphasis in measuring performance and establishing reduction goals.
+Put more emphasis on measuring performance and establishing reduction goals.

-Harmonize among countries and regions national policies for better management of ICT wastes.
+Harmonize among countries and regions national policies for better management of ICT waste.

 Develop a global common strategy for sustainable and beneficial e-environment related to the overall strategy for the protection of the environment.